 Part 8 – Employee Stock Options

-In our last tutorial, we have understood convertible features.
-In this article, we will learn about employee stock options.
+In our last tutorial, we understood the features of convertible bonds.
+Now we will learn about employee stock options.

-Apart from the capital structure stated above, ABC has also issued employee Stock Options as per below.
+Apart from the capital structure stated before, ABC has also issued employee stock options, as shown below.

 An employee stock option is a call option on the common stock of a company, issued as a form of non-cash compensation.
-Restrictions on the option (such as vesting and limited transferability) attempt to align the holder’s interest with those of the business‘ shareholders.
+Restrictions on the option (such as vesting and limited transferability) attempt to align the holder’s interest with those of the business’s shareholders.
 If the company’s stock rises, holders of options generally experience a direct financial benefit.
-This gives employees an incentive to behave in ways that will boost the company’s stock price.
+This incentivizes employees to behave in ways that will boost the company’s stock price.

-Employee stock options are mostly offered to management as part of their executive compensation package.
-However, they may also be offered to non-executive level staff, especially by businesses that are not yet profitable, insofar as they may have few other means of compensation.
-Alternatively, employee stock options can be offered to non-employees: suppliers, consultants, lawyers, and promoters for services rendered.
-Employee stock options are similar to warrants, which are call options issued by a company with respect to its own stock.
+Management mostly offers employees stock options as part of their executive compensation package.
+However, they may also be offered to non-executive level staff, especially by businesses that are not yet profitable, as they may have few other means of compensation.
+Alternatively, one can offer employee stock options to non-employees: suppliers, consultants, lawyers, and promoters for services rendered.
+Employee stock options are similar to warrants, which are called options a company issues with respect to its own stock.

-This method assumes that a company’s proceeds from an in-the-money option exercise are used to repurchase common shares in the market.
-In order to comply with generally accepted accounting principles (GAAP), the treasury stock method must be used by a company when computing its diluted earnings per share (EPS).
+This method assumes that a company’s proceeds from an in-the-money option exercise serve to repurchase common shares in the market.
+In order to comply with generally accepted accounting principles (GAAP), a company uses the treasury stock method when computing its diluted earnings per share (EPS).

 The net of new shares that are potentially created is calculated by taking the number of shares that the in-the-money options purchase, then subtracting the number of common shares that the company can purchase from the market with the option proceeds.
 This adds to the total number of shares in the denominator and lowers the EPS number.

-When employees are given stock options or restricted stock, they often do not gain control over the stock or options for a period of time.
-This period is known as the vesting period and is usually 3 to 5 years.
+When employees receive stock options or restricted stock, they often do not gain control over the stock or options for a period of time.
+This is the vesting period, which usually lasts for 3 to 5 years.
 During the vesting period, the employee cannot sell or transfer the stock or options.
 As a result, the total options issued are known as Options Outstanding.
-However, after the vesting period, an employee can sell their stock options which are known as Options Exercisable.
+However, after the vesting period, an employee can sell their stock options, known as Options Exercisable.
 Hence, an analysis should contain only those stock options that an employee can exercise and convert into shares (Options Exercisable).

-In ABC, calculations of in-the-money options done using Options Exercisable is shown below.
+In ABC, calculations of in-the-money options undertaken using options exercisable are shown below.

-From the above table, Net 0.70 million shares are issued because of Stock Options.
+From the above table, net 0.70 million shares issue because of Stock Options.

 Assignment: Infosys Options Table

 Below is an extract of the Options Table of Infosys from the 2008 Annual Report.
-Use the Current Market Price of Infosys (Rs2,450/- per share)and use the table below to calculate the effect of stock options on the Equity Base.
+Use the Current Market Price of Infosys (Rs2,450/- per share) and the table below to calculate the effect of stock options on the Equity Base.

 Use Exchange rate $1=Rs46